-2.13 Election and appointment of wardens
+2.12 Election and appointment of wardens

-- (1) Two qualified persons are to be elected as wardens in accordance with rule 3.1(1)(j), 3.1(2)(j) or this rule and one is be appointed by the minister in accordance with rule 3.15 or this rule. - (2) If the annual general meeting of parishioners or any other general meeting of parishioners fails to elect the requisite number of qualified persons to be wardens, the parish council may appoint any qualified parishioner or parishioners of the same or any other church within the parish to fill the remaining vacancy or vacancies. - (3) If the minister fails to nominate a warden prior to the election required by rules 3.1(1)(j) or 3.1(2)(j), he may do so at any time after the relevant meeting but must endeavour to do so as soon as possible. - (4) A person who is proposed or nominated for election or appointment as a warden must make the following declaration -
+- (1) Two qualified persons are to be elected as wardens in accordance with rule 3.1(j) or this rule and one is be appointed by the minister in accordance with rule 3.14 or this rule. - (2) If the annual general meeting of parishioners or any other general meeting of parishioners fails to elect the requisite number of qualified persons to be wardens, the parish council may appoint any qualified parishioner or parishioners of a congregation of the parish to fill the remaining vacancy or vacancies.

+- (3) If the minister fails to nominate a warden prior to the election required by rule 3.1(j), he may do so at any time after the relevant meeting but must endeavour to do so as soon as possible. - (4) A person who is proposed or nominated for election or appointment as a warden must make the following declaration -